Welcome to Linklever

 Settings

-The settings tab lets you set or unset Linklever as the default browser and adjust its appearance.
+The Settings tab lets you set or unset Linklever as the default browser, set dark or light mode, and set the license file.

 To set or unset Linklever as the default browser, click the switch next to Is Default Browser